 Although the exact composition of the alloy remains completely secret, it is said that Hublot takes some 18-carat rose gold and adds to the mix at least 5 per cent of platinum, which gives the metal its signature deep hue.

-Hublot’s own HUB 1401 automatic movement, which is good for the standard 42 hours after being fully wound, is still there.
+The Hublot Caliber HUB 1401 automatic movement, which is based on the time-proven ETA Valjoux 7750 and is good for the standard 42 hours after being fully wound, is still there.

 Judging by their press release, the screw-down case back, screws and some other components of the body are still crafted from titanium in order to make this giant feel a little bit lighter on a wrist.